brynachj/js_canvas_shmup/README.md

 Based on: http://atomicrobotdesign.com/blog/htmlcss/build-a-vertical-scrolling-shooter-game-with-html5-canvas-part-1/

 In order to modify, build and run - need to have browserify installed (node/npm dependency): http://browserify.org/index.html

+Note: running `npm install` from the project root will install browserify

-To build after making changes, navigate to js/src folder in terminal and run: browserify main.js -o bundle.js
+To build after making changes: browserify js/src/main.js -o js/src/bundle.js

 The trello board for this project can be found here: https://trello.com/b/xdZXT0VP/js-canvas-shmup